Hotel housing Texans displaced by frigid weather goes up in flames with sprinkler system frozen

 “We get in here and now this happens,” he said.
 “It just breaks my heart, but I’m glad they got everybody out of there.”

 Some guests were relocated to a warming center at a nearby church, where volunteers had stockpiled food, toiletries and other essentials.
-Others were picked up by family members and friends in the area, or went to stay at nearby hotels for the night.
+Others were picked up by family members and friends in the area, or went to stay at other nearby hotels for the night.

 “We had people who were going to be displaced and needed a place to get out of the cold,” Brown said.
 “Everybody was taken care of.
 I’m really proud of all of our citizens.
 We had people saying, ‘I have power, I have water, come stay with me, let me make you some food.’
 Our community has pulled together in a way that you don’t see in a lot of big cities.”